Mathew Fraser

 In 2014, Fraser entered the Games with his hair cut and no beard, and placed 2nd.
 He was the only athlete inside the top10 who did not have a sportswear sponsorship.

 O'Keefe heard from Reebok again, they wanted to have dinner together.
 Mat accepted the proposal but when he got there he met again the same person with whom he had the bad experience at the Reebok gym but this time he was received in a different way: "Mat what a pleasure to meet you (with the change of look I didn't even know it was the same) what an illusion that you are part of the Rebook family".
-So, although Fraser recognized that he was in a financially delicate situation, he decided to behave in the same way: "O'Keefe Take the car we're getting out of here."
+So, although Fraser recognized that he was in a financially delicate situation, he decided to behave in the same way: "O'Keefe get the car we're out of here."

 From weightlifting to CrossFit

-Fraser suffered a serious back injury in 2009 while training weightlifting.
-Although he managed to make a full recovery and returned to competing for another year, he acknowledges that had he not been injured, he probably would have continued his Olympic lifting career longer.
-The injury was the turning point that led him to discover CrossFit and begin a new athletic chapter.
+Although he managed to make a full recovery and returned to competition for another year, he acknowledges that had he not been injured, he probably would have continued his Olympic lifting career for longer.

 Achievements in CrossFit Games